spdx/spdx-3-model/model/Software/Classes/SoftwareArtifact.md

 ## Summary

-A distinct article or unit within the digital domain.
+A distinct article or unit related to Software.

 ## Description

-An artifact is a distinct article or unit within the digital domain, such as an electronic file, a software package, a device or an element of data.
+A software artifact is a distinct article or unit related to software such as a package, a file, or a snippet.

 ## Metadata